MatthBogaert/MatthBogaert/README.md

 research on the use of data to improve and optimize business processes.
 This research is based on techniques such as statistics, datamining and machine learning (e.g. deep learning and reinforcement learning) and big data.
 The research group focuses on methodological as well as technical innovations and applications in a large number of application areas.

 Below you can see a picture of the members in our research group.
-Currently, there are 3 professors: Prof. Dr. Dries Benoit (at the back, far left), Prof. Dr. Dirk Van den Poel (at the back, far right), and your truly (at the back, second from left).
+Currently, there are 3 professors: Prof. Dr. Dries Benoit (at the back, far left), Prof. Dr. Dirk Van den Poel (at the back, far right), and yours truly (at the back, second from left).

 ![alt text here](https://github.com/MatthBogaert/MatthBogaert/blob/main/Files/Data_Analytics_Research_Group_Sept_2020_Large.jpg)